AliRZ-02/CaPredictor/README.md

 ### Getting Started
 - Visit the website at https://capredictor.herokuapp.com.
-- Since I'm using a Free Heroku account, sometimes the app goes in hibernation and takes some time to open back up.
-Do not fret - Just reload and let it take its time!
 - When running a program of this sort on your own machine, you will need to have several python files installed, preferably within a virtual environment and the required files can be seen in the `[Requirements File](requirements.txt)`
 - Knowledge of Front-End development and Back-End development(through Flask) is required.
 Additionally,